Admission

 In addition to the basic requirements, applicants must present evidence to indicate interest in and competence for college studies.
 To that end they must submit a complete record of high school studies, together with other supporting materials as described in the admission application form.

-The admission process at Fairfield University is test optional.
+The admission process at Fairfield University is test-optional.
 Students may choose whether or not to submit the results of the SAT or ACT.
 Students should indicate on the Common Application whether or not it is their intention to have their scores considered in the admission process.

-The deadline for Regular Decision applicants to have all application materials (application, high school transcript, and guidance counselor recommendation) postmarked is January 15.
+The deadline for Regular Decision applicants to have all application materials (application, high school transcript, and school counselor recommendation) postmarked is January 15.
 The University also strongly recommends a campus visit and/or an (optional) personal interview.

 Early Action and Early Decision Admission

 Students who consider Fairfield University to be among their top choices for their undergraduate education and who would like to have their application reviewed early may apply under our Early Action program.
-Applicants for Early Action must submit all application materials, including the Common Application, high school transcript, and guidance counselor recommendation by November 1.
+Applicants for Early Action must submit all application materials, including the Common Application, high school transcript, and school counselor recommendation by November 1.
 Students may choose whether to submit the results of their ACT or SAT exams.
 Early Action candidates who are interested in arranging a campus interview should make that request by November 15.
 Early Action candidates will be notified of their admission decision before January 1.
 Early Action admission is non-binding, and students have until May 1 to make their college selection.
 Fairfield University also offers two Early Decision admission programs.
 Early Decision I and II are binding agreements.
-If a student is admitted under the Early Decision guidelines, he/she must agree to withdraw any pending college applications and confirm enrollment at Fairfield.
-The deadline for Early Decision I admission is November 15, and students will receive notification of the decision by December 15.
-The deadline for Early Decision II admission is January 15, and students will receive notification of the decision by February 15.
+If a student is admitted under the Early Decision guidelines, they must agree to withdraw any pending college applications and confirm enrollment at Fairfield.
+The application deadline for Early Decision I admission is November 15, and students will receive notification of the decision by December 15.
+The application deadline for Early Decision II admission is January 15, and students will receive notification of the decision by February 15.
 Superior students who have completed a four-year high school program at the end of three years may apply for admission to the University.

 Academic Scholarships

-A number of merit scholarships, ranging from $15,000 to $28,000 are available to outstanding students.
+A number of merit scholarships, ranging from $17,500 to $28,500 are available to outstanding students.
 All students who apply for admission are automatically considered for a merit scholarship.
 Successful candidates will be students with outstanding academic records, as well as strong records of achievement and engagement outside of the classroom.

 Wait List